jackdewinter/pymarkdown/readme.md

 - fenced code block handling of line/col could be better
 - why is space after atx in text?
 - why does hard break not have \n?
+  - hard break followed by 3 spaces, then emphasis
+  - variations of 52e with extra spaces after, etc.
+    - variation with start of 52e, then hard break, then something like start of 52e again i.e. make /x02 splitter come into affect
+  - hard break followed by each inline type
 - HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height
 - verifying vs validating?
 - 634a in bq and in list